Pursuing Research at ODU this Summer to Forge a Path in the Sciences

-For four summers, the National Science Foundation-funded Research Experiences for Undergraduates (REU) program has brought students from community colleges across the country to Old Dominion University's Department of Chemistry and Biochemistry.
-There, they gained valuable access to hands-on research.
+For four summers, a National Science Foundation-funded Research Experiences for Undergraduates (REU) program has brought together nearly a dozen of students each year from various community colleges across the country to Old Dominion University's Department of Chemistry and Biochemistry.
+REU participants discovered how Monarchs faculty and graduate students are leaders in their fields while gaining valuable hands-on access to research.

-"I would say one of the unique aspects of the chemistry and biochemistry REU program here at ODU is that it is geared towards providing opportunities to students from smaller programs and community colleges to participate in hands-on research, which they may not have otherwise been able to participate in because their home programs may not have the research infrastructure to allow for it," Lambert said.
+"I would say one of the unique aspects of the chemistry and biochemistry REU program here at ODU is that it is geared towards providing opportunities to students from smaller programs and community colleges to participate in hands-on research, which they may not have otherwise been able to participate in because their home programs may not have the research infrastructure to allow for it," said Lambert.

-Collaboration has been instrumental to the program.
-For instance, Lambert mentored Burdette, who happened to be working with another REU student, Savion Adams.
-Burdette's research project this summer involved developing compounds with new motifs to target bacterial infections and is part of a collaboration with Assistant Professor Erin Purcell's lab, where Adams, her REU student, conducted biological testing of the compounds.
+Collaboration has been instrumental along the way in this REU program.
+For instance, Lambert mentored Burdette who happened to be working with another cohort, Savion Adams.
+Burdette's research project this summer involved developing compounds with new motifs to target bacterial infections and is part of a collaboration with Assistant Professor Erin Purcell's lab where Savion Adams, her REU student, conducted the biological testing of the compounds.

 More information on the ODU Chemistry and Biochemistry REU site can be found at odureusites.org/chem.